 - All four of the singlefamily homes are served by a driveway that feeds a two-car garage.
 At two of the locations, the garage doors face the street (Trout Brook Lots 1A and 2A), and at the other two homes, the garage doors are approached from the side (Trout Brook Lot 4, and Edgewater Lot 45). - The side approach driveways appear to be about 12 feet wide where they meet the street, the front approach drives are 24 feet wide.
-The side approach drives will allow cars to turn around before entering the roadway. - Front setbacks from pavement to the face of proposed building on the Trout Brook sites appears to be about 40 to 45 for the two sites on the west side of the street (1A and 2A), about 48 feet for the east side lot (4). - The Edgewater building appears to be set back from pavement about 32 feet. - Given the amount of clearing that must take place on each site to accommodate septic systems and compensatory storage, all four sites have opportunities for usable open space outside of the building footprints and driveways.
-As no landscape plan is included in the drawings sets, it is not possible to assess what is proposed. - All four buildings include a rear elevated deck off of the main living level, however none of the four deck structures indicate a stairway that would connect the deck to the adjacent grade. - All four sites include areas of bordering vegetated wetlands and are proposed to be built up to create viable septic areas.
+The side approach drives will allow cars to turn around before entering the roadway. - Front setbacks from pavement to the face of proposed building on the Trout Brook sites appears to be about 40 to 45 for the two sites on the west side of the street (1A and 2A), about 48 feet for the east side lot (4). - The Edgewater building appears to be set back from pavement about 32 feet.

+- Given the amount of clearing that must take place on each site to accommodate septic systems and compensatory storage, all four sites have opportunities for usable open space outside of the building footprints and driveways.
+As no landscape plan is included in the drawings sets, it is not possible to assess what is proposed.
+The Applicant has no issue with a provision in the comprehensive permit that would require the submission of landscape plans prior to the issuance of building permits. - All four buildings include a rear elevated deck off of the main living level, however none of the four deck structures indicate a stairway that would connect the deck to the adjacent grade.
+The Applicant has stated that adding a stair from the deck to grade will be a choice for each owner to make. - All four sites include areas of bordering vegetated wetlands and are proposed to be built up to create viable septic areas.